Primary Care

 Training

 Family medicine doctors complete a three-year residency program after medical school that integrates community medicine, inpatient, and outpatient care.
-While family practice residents take calls in the hospital as they rotate, most of their training during their second and third years are in the outpatient setting.
-This results in less hospital training and more outpatient training than internists, which helps them to diagnose and treat an entire spectrum of medical issues for patients of all ages.
+Many family practice residents train in an inpatient setting during their first year of residency, then shift to outpatient locations for their second and third years.
+This cross-training helps them to diagnose and treat an entire spectrum of medical issues for patients of all ages.

 Family medicine residencies can include training in a variety of specialties, such as: